SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenAdapt.md

 	Go to Adapt
 	Options: Use One Step
 	Result File(vtu): all_results.vtu, from a previous simulation.
 It is created as you convert previous simulation results when "As Single File" is on.
-	Step Number: Give a specifi time step number of the previous simulation Error Reduction Factor: (0~1)Value multiplied by the average interpolation error in order to get a target uniform local error distribution.
+	Step Number: Give a specific time step number of the previous simulation Error Reduction Factor: (0~1)Value multiplied by the average interpolation error in order to get a target uniform local error distribution.
 This should be a value between zero and one.
 A smaller factor will attempt to achieve a mesh with smaller error.
 	Global Min Edge Size: Specify a minimum target edge size.
 No edge size will be smaller than this size, even if the adaptor identifies that solution needs a edge length smaller than this.
 	Global Max Edge Size: Specify a maximum target edge size.
 No edge size will be larger than this size, even if the adaptor identifies that the solution does not require an edge length this small.